Pwd9000-ML/GenAI-IaC-Demo/docs/guidelines/github-repo.md

 ---

-## Tip 7: Utilize .gitignore at Contoso
+## Tip 7: utilise .gitignore at Contoso

 At Contoso, managing the files and directories that should be excluded from version control is crucial for maintaining a clean and efficient repository.
 The `.gitignore` file is a simple and effective tool that allows you to specify patterns to match files and directories you want to ignore, preventing them from being added to the repository.